solita/solita.github.com/_posts/2020-12-21-kinesis-streams-part-2.md

 One last word about the things that might go wrong with _Lambda_.
 And this one is once again about the limits (because let’s face it, there are always limits 🙂).

 Though _Lambda_ is a service that can scale massively, concurrent _Lambda_ executions is a [limited resource](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html).
 By default, you can only have up to **1 000 concurrent _Lambda_ executions** in the same region for one account.
 And though it’s a "soft limit" that you can increase by contacting AWS support, there still is going to be a limit.
-And once that limit is reached, all the new Lambda executions in the same account **will be throttled**.
+And once that limit is reached, all the new _Lambda_ executions in the same account **will be throttled**.

 We have learned by now that in the case of _Lambda_ as a stream consumer, with just a single consumer application there might be **up to 10 times** as many concurrent _Lambda_ executions as we have shards in our stream.
 Imagine having a stream with 100 shards and a parallelization factor of 10, and you get 1 000 _Lambda_ executions reading from your stream at all times.

-This means that some of your other, possibly business-critical Lambda functions might get throttled and stop working because your stream consumer takes up all of the _Lambda_ "budget" for the account/region.
+This means that some of your other, possibly business-critical Lambda functions might get throttled and stop working because your stream consumer takes up the entire _Lambda_ "budget" for the account/region.

 ## A very special window